 Early intervention can prevent permanent damage in cases of heart attack or stroke during a hypertensive crisis.
-Don’t ignore any unusual severe headache, or headaches that become more intense on a more frequent basis.
+Don’t ignore headaches or the following…

 Doctors are unsure of how the two are connected, but patients presenting in the emergency department with epistaxis (nose bleed) have a higher than average likelihood of being hypertensive, and likewise those with nosebleeds who present with high blood pressure tend to have more difficult to control bleeding requiring more intervention to stanch the flow, such as packing and cauterization.

 Given the connection between the two, it’s better to be safe than sorry when it comes to experiencing unexplainable nose bleeding and have your blood pressure checked right away.